 Previous Israel Experience

-There are a few other programs such as Volunteer programs like Magen David Adom, participation in the Maccabiah games, middle school class trips and Federation P2K programs, that do not affect your eligibility.
+There are a few programs such as volunteering for Magen David Adom, participating in the Maccabiah games and Federation missions that do not affect your eligibility.

 If you were born in Israel or are an Israeli citizen you are only eligible if you left Israel before the age of 12.
 If you have served in the Israeli Army or volunteered on an Israel Army base, you are not eligible.